Dingman Advising

 1. Who can participate?

-Dingman Advising sessions are informal and open to all members of the University of Maryland community including faculty, staff, students and alumni.
+Dingman Advising sessions are informal and open to all members of the University of Maryland community, including faculty, staff, students and alumni.
 You do not have to be a Smith School student to participate.

 2. Do I need to come with a business plan?

 No. All you need is an idea.
 The advising sessions are flexible to your needs.
-Whether you thought about the idea this week, or you have been working on it for years, our advisors have been through all those stages and can think about next steps for your business or idea.
+Whether you thought about the idea this week or you have been working on it for years, our advisors have been through all those stages and can think about the next steps for your business or idea.

 3. If not a business plan, what should I use to organize my thoughts about business ideas?